imfeys/Steamcorder/README.md

 ---

 ## 📜 License
-This project is licensed under the **MIT License**.
+This project is licensed under the **GPL-3.0 license**.
 Feel free to use and modify it.

 ---